International Baccalaureate Grades 11-12

 Philosophy

-- Facilitate proficiency in English and the pursuit of competency in languages other than the mother tongue.
+Facilitate proficiency in English and the pursuit of competency in languages other than our students’ mother tongues.

 Language profile

-The school profile of Robbinsdale Cooper High School (CHS) show similarities in language usage and densities.
-There are almost 40 home languages documented.
-English, Spanish, Hmong and Creolized English are the largest language groups.
-Vietnamese, Somali and Swahili are also represented at the school.
+The school profiles of Lakeview Elementary School (LVE), Robbinsdale Middle School (RMS) and Cooper High School (CHS) show similarities in language usage and densities.
+Between the three schools, there are almost 40 home languages documented.
+English, Spanish, Hmong and Creolized English are the largest language groups at all three schools.
+Vietnamese, Somali and Swahili are also represented at both schools.

 Mother tongue support